Erudika/paraio.org/src/monolite/partials/001-intro.md

 title: Introduction
 ---

-Para was created because we needed a simple and flexible back-end service to support our front-end work.
+Para is a flexible backend service, created as an open-source project in the year 2013.
-We wanted to have a system that allowed us to persist objects easily to anything - RDBMS and NoSQL databases.
+It was born out of our need to have a robust system which would allow us to persist objects easily to anything - RDBMS, NoSQL and in-memory databases.
+We needed a simple solution with an API which would scale well and provide a solid foundation for our future projects.
-Our second requirement was full text search.
-We wanted to be able to find any persisted object quickly.

-There are two ways to use Para:
-- as a standalone service running inside a servlet container like Jetty or Tomcat;
-- as part of your project as a Maven dependency.
+Para is a **3-tier** backend system with a REST API in front of it.
+The first tier is the **database**, the second tier is the **search index** and the third is the **cache**.
+Depending on how you use it, Para can either be a standalone backend service or a persistence framework that is part of your code base.

+Para is multitenant which means you can run it as a standalone service on one or more nodes and host one or more applications ("apps") on it.
+An application can be a website, mobile app, desktop app or even a command-line tool.
-Running Para as a standalone service on one or more nodes gives you scalability and allows you to support many different clients and applications.
-This is done through Para's simple RESTful API which talks JSON to your clients.
+This is possible through the API which talks JSON to your apps, and with the client libraries it's easy to get started.
 And if you are building a server-side application, add Para as a dependency to quickly make your domain objects persistable and searchable.
-You can still keep the RESTful API feature or turn it off completely.
+You can still keep the REST API or turn it off completely.

 ### Quick start